SystemFw/blog/content/staging/paxos-failures.md

    servers, the write has either set a value or was a no-op, and the writer can return success to the client.
 Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 TODO: "majority" in 2.4 is a bit misleading, maybe change algo to write to all acceptors in phase 2.
+Actually change it the other way: select a majority of acceptors to communicate with in 1.1, then the correctness criterion is receiving a response from all the acceptors it contacted.
+That's the simplest version of the algo, the one I have already introduce an optimisation by broadcasting and taking the fastest majority

 Crystal clear, right 😛 ?
 When I first read this algorithm, I found it absolutely mistifying.
 It's not that the rules are